 - Have created at least one blog post with media (a podcast episode) in either mp3, m4a, mp4, m4v, pdf, or epub format.

-If you have completed the above steps, you are now ready to submit your podcast to iTunes and other podcast directories.
+If you have completed the above steps, you are now ready to submit your podcast to Apple Podcasts and other podcast directories.

-Submit your podcast to the iTunes Store podcast directory
+Submit your podcast to the Apple Podcasts directory

 - Sign in to iTunes Podcasts Connect

 - Click the at the top left of the iTunes Connect dashboard.